-The left-hand side of the Activity window tracks all activity on the credit card, except for payments.
+The left-hand side of the Activity window tracks all activity that affects the credit card account's working balance, except for payments.
 That part is handled by the right-hand side, as you will see later on.

 At the top left, you see Spending.
 This is the total of all the outflow transactions you’ve had on this card for this month, whether you assigned money for them or not.

 Under Spending, you see Returns.
 Did you have any refunds or statement credits come through on this card this month?
 Those are tallied here.

 Total Spending, as you probably already figured out, is the sum of Spending and Returns.